 That heaven’s air in this huge rondure hems.

-In the second quatrain of ‘Sonnet 21’ the speaker goes through some of the things that the other poet compares his love to.
+In the second quatrain of ‘Sonnet 21,’ the speaker goes through some of the things that the other poet compares his love to.
 These include the sun and moon as well as the gems of the earth.
 Their love is set up against and said to be more beautiful than “April’s first-born flow’rs (the word “flow’rs” in this line is an example of syncope) and “all things rare”.
-Their love is better and more important than all the precious things of the earth.
+Their love is better and more important than all the precious things on the earth.

 O let me, true in love but truly write,